H0H023/ESP_Mesh/README.md

 Build
 -----------
-This software was created using [ESP Open SDK] (https://github.com/xxxajk/esp-open-sdk).
+This software was created using [ESP Open SDK](https://github.com/xxxajk/esp-open-sdk).